Eating Pista (Pistachios) During Pregnancy

 You will be given a long list of do’s and don’ts during pregnancy, of which eating habits often form a large part.
-Pistachios offer health benefits to people in various ways.
+Pistachios in pregnancy offer health benefits to people in various ways.
 Delicious and crunchy when eaten raw, these nuts can also be used for cooking.
 Also commonly known as pista, they grow on small trees and shrubs found in the subtropical and tropical regions of Asia, Africa, and the USA.
 They are considered one of the oldest nuts known to mankind and are believed to have existed as far back as 6,000 B.C.

 Is It Safe to Eat Pistachios During Pregnancy?

 It is considered safe to eat pistachios in moderation during pregnancy.
 Eating too many of them during pregnancy might result in certain side-effects.
 This is why it should be consumed in moderation.
 There are plenty of nutritious benefits that this nut offers, and knowing about it will help you include it in your pregnancy diet the right way.

 The Nutritional Value of Pistachios

 Despite being a rich source of energy, pistachios are low in calories and pack a punch with other nutrients.
-Their high nutritional value can be seen in the fact that approximately 30 gm of these nuts has 6 gm of proteins, 2.8 gm of fibre, and 12.7 gm of total fat.
-The amount of calories is about 500 per 100 gm.
+Here is the nutritional value of 30 gm pistas:

 Benefits of Eating Pista When Pregnant